khaldevmedia/webcamstream/README.md

 ## Notes

 - The app was tested on **Ubuntu 22.04.4 LTS server**.
-- `log.db` should be created in the app directory after the very first run.
+- `log.db` should be created in the same directory as `app.py` after the very first run.
 - The app uses Flask's development server which is not suitable for production.
 However, it works fine for personal use by one user.
 - The app can handle one stream at a time.
 Handling simultaneous streams requires the use of a full-fledged server like Apache.
 Also, the video source of your device (the camera) might not be able to handle multiple read requests at the same time.
 - Currently, the app doesn't support streaming audio.
-A future update may include this functionality probably by using a python libraries like `pyaudio` or `sounddevice`.
+A future update may include this functionality, probably by using python libraries like `pyaudio` or `sounddevice`.

 ## External access:

-You can combine this app with a setup that allows you to access your local network from outside. **Wiregard** private VPN is a good solution.
+You can combine this app with a setup that allows you to access your local network from outside. **Wireguard** private VPN is a good solution.
 It provides secure connection to your local network through an encrypted tunnel.
-This combination was tested with this app, and it allowed accessing the video stream from outside successfully.
+This combination was tested with this app, and it allowed successful access to the video stream from outside the local network.